madprops/blog/docs/armtrak.md

 Temporarily switches the direction of the left and right controls for the enemy.
 Left becomes right, and right becomes left.
 When a warp is destroyed while carrying this laser, it becomes hostile and causes players to explode when touching it.
 This laser changes color automatically as it moves.

-Units: 1 | Damage: 12 | Effect: Confusion
+Units: 1 | Damage: 12 | Effect: Confused

 ![](img/lasers/laser_confusion.png)